What is BK Virus?

 How does BK virus spread?

 How the virus spreads isn’t known, but most healthy people have it in their kidneys in a harmless ‘latent’ (sleeping) form.
 It only causes trouble in some people after a kidney transplant.
-It is very unusual for BK virus to cause serious trouble when they are immunosuppressed for other reasons.
+It is very unusual for BK virus to cause serious trouble in people who are immunosuppressed for other reasons.

 How will I know if I have BK virus?